-Or, you can also apply for a parent PLUS loan if you’re the parent of a dependent undergraduate student attending an eligible school at least half-time.
-“Parent” can be defined as biological or adoptive—or, under certain circumstances, you can be a step-parent.
+Or, parents can also apply for a Parent PLUS loan if they’re the parent of a dependent undergraduate student attending an eligible school at least half-time.
+“Parent” can be defined as biological or adoptive — or, under certain circumstances, you can be a step-parent.

-To obtain a Direct PLUS loan, you cannot have an adverse credit history.
+To obtain a Direct PLUS loan, you cannot have an adverse credit history (you can learn more about that here ).
 Plus, you (and, if applicable, your dependent child) must meet the general eligibility requirements for federal student aid.

-If you plan to apply for any of these types of federal loans, you’ll need to fill out a FAFSA form .
-Be aware of your state’s deadline —FAFSA funding is determined on a rolling basis, so the sooner you can apply, the sooner you may qualify.
+If you plan to apply for any of these types of federal loans, you’ll need to fill out the FAFSA form.
+Be aware of your state’s FAFSA deadline — FAFSA funding is determined on a rolling basis, so the sooner you can apply, the sooner you may qualify.